mazin-abdelghany/docker-reproducible-research/README.md

 # Docker for reproducible research

-This repository is a companion to a tutorial for utilizing Docker to create containers for reproducible research with a focus on statistical methodology.
+This repository is a companion to a tutorial for utilizing Docker to create containers for reproducible research.
 Prior to the tutorial, please follow the below steps in preparation.

 For an introduction to how Docker works, I encourage you to review the [What is Docker?](https://docs.docker.com/get-started/docker-overview/) article in their documentation.
 Another excellent resource is their [Docker workshop](https://docs.docker.com/get-started/workshop/).
 Though this focuses on application development, it is still a nice review of the basic functionality of Docker.